ElektraInitiative/libelektra/doc/dev/data-structures.md

 All structs are defined in [opmphm.h](/src/include/kdbopmphm.h).

-The OPMPHM is a randomized hash map of the Las Vegas type, it is not a conventional data structure, because it does not take ownership of the elements, it just creates an index to gain O(1) access to the elements.
+The OPMPHM is a randomized hash map of the Las Vegas type, that creates an index over the elements, to gain O(1) access.

 The OPMPHM represent an arbitrary index over your elements arranged in an array.
 The desired index of an element, also known as the order is set in `OpmphmGraph->edges[i].order`.
 Where `i` is the i-th element in your array.
 Since you can assign arbitrary values as the order, the array of your elements can have gaps and even have equal orders for two different elements.
-Those orders must be specified before building the OPMPHM.
+Those orders must be specified before inserting all elements in the OPMPHM, also known as build.

 Once the OPMPHM is build, every: